-5. Procedures following completion of joint reasonable enquiries
+5. Procedures following completion of joint enquiries and receipt of referral

 The CME Team will complete a series of checks to try and locate the child and ensure the child is in receipt of a suitable education.
 These checks include: